-Lucy Gray of the University of Chicago’s Center for Elementary Mathematics and Science Education further describes the how-to’s and provides numerous resources in her slideshow: Social Media Tools for Personalized Professional Development.
+Lucy Gray of the University of Chicago’s Center for Elementary Mathematics and Science Education further described the how-to’s and provides numerous resources in her slideshow: Social Media Tools for Personalized Professional Development (2012).
 Gray also includes a list of interesting people to follow on Twitter, but you can also search for math related tweets to find a community you wish to follow.

 Ideas for Your Professional Social Network

 For a list of potential blogs for math educators, see the term "Blog" in our Technology Integration Web 2.0 glossary.

 Other resources of interest include the following:

 AP Teaching Community from The College Board is an online community "where AP teachers discuss teaching strategies, share resources, and connect with each other."
 All AP courses are supported.

 Classroom 2.0 is a social networking site for educators interested in Web 2.0 and collaboration.